×

 We asked people in Ireland if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "I called and initiated a pollution investigation when I found out the development I was living in was polluting a stream at the edge of our development.
 They had a "temporary" sewage disposal plant with a expired operating permit and dumping partially treated sewage into this brook.
 That brook ran for a couple of miles through 2 dairy farms and milk cows drank out of it.
 It eventually ended up in a river where Salmon and trout live.
 What I did not know was most people in Ireland will not report illegal activity unless it effects their own bottom line.
 It goes back to the time when the British were in charge and if anyone reported anything, they could end up being penalized.
 BTW: It cost the owners 120,000 Euros to correct the problem.
 They knew about it, but were hoping to fill the place with renters before they fixed it.
 They were happy when I did not renew my lease.
 There were a few other problems I made them correct.
-Irish people, especially older ones tend not to complain," said one expat who made the move to Enniscorthy.
+Irish people, especially older ones tend not to complain," said one expat in Enniscorthy.

 View More Answers